Estimated reading time: 7 minutes

 As with most things, closing the communication loop is very important.

-It has little impact on the volunteers if they are not made aware of changes that result from their feedback.
+It has little impact on volunteers if they are not made aware of changes resulting from their feedback.

 There will always be suggestions or feedback that cannot be incorporated for a whole host of reasons.